saharama/saharama.github.io/essays/soft-where.md

 My name is Matthew Sahara, and this is a reflection on interests and how they relate to software engineering.
 Before I can explain that, let me tell you a little about myself!

 I am majoring in Electrical Engineering in the Electro-Physics track here at the University of Hawaii at Manoa.
+I am taking this class to fulfill my Engineering Breadth and Writing Intensive course requirements.
+A significant number of my ICS peers recommended this class to me.
+They warned me about the heavy workload, yet they suggested I take it because of the lessons and skills to be gained from ICS314.

+As detailed throughout my technical portfolio, I have mild experience with C, C++, and Python.
+My friend got me into experimenting with HTML and CSS using my personal webpage via the UH UNIX system provided by the University.
+My friends complained a lot about this class, so I am here to prove that I can do this, too.

 <hr>